YugeRamirez/YugeRamirez.github.io/resume.md

 # Other Notice

-This is just an example of markdown templete, since my experience is too little to compose a pursuasive and informative
+This is just an example of practicing markdown template, since my experience is too little to compose a pursuasive and informative resume